primaza/primaza/docs/book/src/entities/registeredservice.md

 For example, if the list contains `!prod` but also includes `dev`, then `dev` is considered to be in the `!prod` set of environments and therefore redundant.
 If there is a third environment stage, then `!prod` would include both `stage` and `dev` even if they are not defined in the list explicitly.

+## Metadata

+A Primaza's discovered RegisteredService has the following annotations:

+* `primaza.io/cluster-environment`: the name of the ClusterEnvironemnt it's part of
+* `primaza.io/service-apiversion`: the APIVersion of the resource represented by the RegisteredService
+* `primaza.io/service-kind`: the kind of the resource represented by the RegisteredService
+* `primaza.io/service-name`: the name of the resource represented by the RegisteredService
+* `primaza.io/service-namespace`: the namespace of the resource represented by the RegisteredService
+* `primaza.io/service-uid`: the UID of the resource represented by the RegisteredService

 ## Status

 The state of a RegisteredService could be one of the following: